ChegTech logo

 FAQ

 Real ranges per service.
-"Oil change $59–$89 depending on synthetic blend" beats "Affordable oil changes."
-"Brake pad replacement $250–$400 per axle" beats "Competitive brake pricing."
+"Oil change $59 to $89 depending on synthetic blend" beats "Affordable oil changes."
+"Brake pad replacement $250 to $400 per axle" beats "Competitive brake pricing."
 Customers are price-shopping anyway; transparency wins the trust comparison.

 Ask every completed-service customer once, 24-48 hours after pickup, via a one-message text with the direct Google review link.
 Don't ask twice.
 Don't ask for specific star ratings.
 That cadence keeps review velocity steady without triggering Google's spam detection in automotive specifically (where the spam-pattern bar is sensitive).

-Ready to talk about your auto service site?
+Ready to talk about your Auto Service project?